If you’re creating an addon, they will have their own ways to add things to the Control Panel. This guide is for adding for your own app.

 // resources/js/components/fieldtypes/Password.vue<template> ...</template><script>export default { //}</script>

 You are welcome to customize the filenames and folder structure and even the entire build process.
-The only important thing is to import the compiled files with Statamic::script()
+The only important thing is to import the files with Statamic::vite()

 Adding control panel routes